sansari150894/ImageGallary/README.md

 ### `git clone`

-contain two folder Frontend and back end

-For frontend :

-In the project directory/fronend, run
+In the project directory/ImageGallary, run
 ### `npm start`
 to install the dependency

-In the project directory/frontend, you can run:
+In the project directory/ImageGallary, you can run:
 ### `npm start`
 to run the project

-Technologies Stack for frontend
+Technologies Stack
 React
 React-router
+Redux
 HTML/CSS3 (No third party library for styling)

-For frontend :